Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

-On a manifold with corners, such as $\Omega$, one can consider supported and extendible distributions; see \cite[Appendix~B.2]{Ho83} for the smooth boundary setting, with simple changes needed only for the corners setting, which is discussed e.g.\ in \cite[Section~3]{Vasy:Corners}.
+On a manifold with corners, such as $\Omega$, one can consider supported and extendible distributions; see \cite[Appendix~B.2]{Ho83} for the smooth boundary setting, with simple changes needed only for the corners setting, which is discussed e.g.\ in \cite[\S3]{Vasy:Corners}.
 Here we consider $\Omega$ as a domain in $M$, and thus its boundary face $X\cap\Omega$ is regarded as having a different character from the $H_j\cap\Omega$, i.e.\ the support/extendibility considerations do not arise at $X$ -- all distributions are regarded as acting on a subspace of $\CI$ functions on $\Omega$ vanishing at $X$ to infinite order, i.e.\ they are automatically extendible distributions at $X$.
 On the other hand, at $H_j$ we consider both extendible distributions, acting on $\CI$ functions vanishing to infinite order at $H_j$, and supported distributions, which act on all $\CI$ functions (as far as conditions at $H_j$ are concerned).
 For example, the space of supported distributions at $H_1$ extendible at $H_2$ (and at $X$, as we always tacitly assume) is the dual space of the subspace of $\CI(\Omega)$ consisting of functions vanishing to infinite order at $H_2$ and $X$ (but not necessarily at $H_1$).
-An equivalent way of characterizing this space of distributions is that they are restrictions of elements of the dual of $\dCI(M)$ (consisting of $\CI$ functions on $M$ vanishing to infinite order at $X$) with support in $\frakt_1\geq 0$ to $\CI$ functions on $\Omega$ which vanish to infinite order at $X$ and $H_2$, i.e.\ in the terminology of \cite{Ho83}, restriction to $\Omega\setminus (H_2\cup X)$.
+An equivalent way of characterizing this space of distributions is that they are restrictions of elements of the dual of $\dCI(M)$ (consisting of $\CI$ functions on $M$ vanishing to infinite order at $X$) with support in $\frakt_1\geq 0$ to $\CI$ functions on $\Omega$ which vanish to infinite order at $X$ and $H_2$, thus in the terminology of \cite{Ho83}, restriction to $\Omega\setminus (H_2\cup X)$.

 The main interest is in spaces induced by the Sobolev spaces $\Hb^{s,r}(M)$.
-For instance,\footnote{Notice that the Sobolev norm is of completely different nature at $X$ than at the $H_j$, namely the derivatives are based on complete, rather than incomplete, vector fields: $\Vb(M)$ is being restricted to $\Omega$, so one obtains vector fields tangent to $X$ but not to the $H_j$.}
+Notice that the Sobolev norm is of completely different nature at $X$ than at the $H_j$, namely the derivatives are based on complete, rather than incomplete, vector fields: $\Vb(M)$ is being restricted to $\Omega$, so one obtains vector fields tangent to $X$ but not to the $H_j$.
+As for supported and extendible distributions corresponding to $\Hb^{s,r}(M)$, we have, for instance,